 Where to Buy

-There is no difference in the taste or nutrition between egg colors.
+Overall, there is no difference between egg colors.
 An egg’s color is the result of natural pigments being added to the shell when the egg is forming inside the hen.
 The color of eggs that hens lay is determined by her breed.

 So why do we mostly see white eggs in grocery stores?
 At some point in history, consumers showed a preference for white eggs, so that’s what egg farmers focused on producing.
 We often see brown eggs at home farms and farmers’ markets because many of the dual-purpose breeds that small farms prefer lay brown eggs.